nst27/nst27/README.md

 - 👋 Hi, I’m Nishant Nawadkar
-- 👀 I’m interested in Web Development and App Development and Designing
+- 👀 I’m interested in Web Development and App Development.
-- 🌱 I’m currently pursuing IT engineering from Don Bosco Institute of Technology Mumbai
+- 🌱 I am currently working as a full stack engineer at SS&C Technologies
 - 📫 You can contact me through mail - talk2nishantn@gmail.com

 <!---